Plsr/brain/content/Motte-and-bailey fallacy.md

-# Thinking

-(The title of this page is not great, but I can't think of a better one just yet)

-## Motte-and-bailey fallacy

 [Wikipedia](https://www.wikiwand.com/en/Motte-and-bailey_fallacy)

-When an arguer combines to positions, one easy to defend and the other one controversial and much harder to defend.
-When challanged on their position, they will claim to only advance on the modes position.
+When an arguer combines two positions, one easy to defend and the other one controversial and much harder to defend.
+When challenged on their position, they will claim to only advance on the modes position.

 Example: